Docs › › Webhooks

 “description”: “Subscription for asset (1 month subscription)”,

-Once you have generated secret, you can use it in your backend application to validate the complete event.
+Once you have generated a secret, you can use it in your backend application to validate the complete event.

 $entityBody = file_get_contents(‘php://input’);

 function verifySignature($body, $token)

 You can implement the validation in any backend programming language.
 However, all implementations should have the following two things in common: